alabelle127/cs326-final-lambda/docs/final.md

 # Team Lambda: Study Buddies (Fall 2022 Semester)
-# Overview (TODO)
+# Overview
 Study Buddies is a web application to help UMass student find partners to study with.
+In which students can create accounts to fill out with current courses and previous courses they have taken to match with other students using our algorithm to guarantee relavant students can find each other. after finding other students you have the ability to invite them and create a study group and set up times to study for your courses.
+And if you are feeling particularly adventurousyou can even look for individual students if you happen to know their id, but only if they allow it since we should respect one anothers privacy. you can also just browse for a group thats already been formed with our very own group finder.
 # Team Members
 -   Andrew LaBelle ([https://github.com/alabelle127](https://github.com/alabelle127))
 -   Gavin Cho ([https://github.com/gavin-k-cho](https://github.com/gavin-k-cho))